johndavedecano/laravel-marketplace/readme.md

-## Laravel API Boilerplate (JWT Edition) for Laravel 5.5
+## Laravel Marketplace

-Laravel API Boilerplate is a "starter kit" you can use to build your first API in seconds.
-As you can easily imagine, it is built on top of the awesome Laravel Framework.
-This version is built on Laravel 5.5!
+Laravel marketplace is a classified or buy and sell application that allow users to post ads.

 It is built on top of three big guys: